 - Fieldwork rotations begin in the fall term of the first year.
 During the program each student will be placed at two or more sites, with at least one located in Detroit.
 Fieldwork is designed to expose students to a range of practice interventions on behalf of older adults in rural and urban settings and in direct service, policy, and management environments.

 - To obtain the Geriatric Scholarship, all students must get the Specialist in Aging Certificate, take SW 693 Geriatric Seminar (which would be over and above the 9 credit hours required for the Specialist in Aging Certificate), and complete two aging-related field placements.

 - All MSW applicants interested in geriatric social work are invited to apply.

-- Geriatric Scholars must be enrolled in the 16-month curriculum and select the Aging in Families and Society practice area.
+- Geriatric Scholars must be enrolled in the 16-month curriculum schedule or the MicroMasters MSW or Advanced Standing with extra term option (45 credits over four terms) and select the Aging in Families and Society practice area.
 Applicants may select any practice method concentration: Community Organization, Interpersonal Practice, Management of Human Services, or Social Policy and Evaluation.

 - Your MSW application must be complete by the scholarship deadline.

 - If you would like to apply to the Geriatric Scholarship Program, please answer "yes" to the question, "Do you plan to apply to an SSW Special Program?" found on the Financial Assistance page of the MSW online application and then select the Geriatric Scholarship Program checkbox.
 The Geriatric Scholarship Program application pages will be added to the end of your online MSW application.